raphyduck/api_docs/source/includes/_websocket.md

 }
 ```

+To receive data from a channel you have to send a "subscribe" message first.

 ### Heartbeating
-If there is no new message in the channel for 5 seconds, Websocket server will send you an heartbeat message in this format.

 ```json
 ["<Chan Id>", "hb"]
 ```

+If there is no new message in the channel for 5 seconds, Websocket server will send you an heartbeat message in this format.

 ### Snapshot
-Upon subscribing to a channel an initial snapshot is sent.
-Typically,
-the snapshot will have as its first item, the chanId, its second item
-will be an array of update messages (each of which is itself an array).
-So The array would have 3 levels.

 > **Snapshot**

 ```json